Using Mathematica for Quantum Mechanics: A Student's Manual: several particles in one dimension: interactions

-Mathematica code: we assume $a=1$, express energies in units of $E_1=\frac{\pi^2\hbar^2}{2ma^2}$, and assume that the potential function $W(x)$ is defined.
-First we define the grid size and the unit operator \mm{id} acting on a single particle: \begin{mathematica} ¤mathin nmax = 10; ¤mathin xval = Range[nmax]/(nmax+1); ¤mathin id = SparseArray[Band[{1,1}] -> 1, {nmax,nmax}]; \end{mathematica} The total kinetic Hamiltonian is assembled via a Kronecker product (tensor product) of the two single-particle kinetic Hamiltonians: \begin{mathematica}[firstnumber=last] ¤mathin Hkin1M = SparseArray[Band[{1,1}]->Range[nmax]^2]; ¤mathin Hkin1P = FourierDST[Hkin1M, 1]; ¤mathin HkinP = KroneckerProduct[Hkin1P, id] ¤mathnl + KroneckerProduct[id, Hkin1P]; \end{mathematica} The same for the potential Hamiltonian (here we assume no potential, that is, a square well): \begin{mathematica}[firstnumber=last] ¤mathin W[x_] = 0; ¤mathin Wval = W /@ xval; ¤mathin Hpot1P = SparseArray[Band[{1,1}]->Wval]; ¤mathin HpotP = KroneckerProduct[Hpot1P, id] ¤mathnl + KroneckerProduct[id, Hpot1P]; \end{mathematica} The interaction Hamiltonian is only nonzero when $j_1=j_2=j_1'=j_2'$, which can be represented with a \mm{SparseArray[\{j\_, j\_, j\_, j\_\}->1, \{nmax, nmax, nmax, nmax\}]} massaged into the correct form: \begin{mathematica}[firstnumber=last] ¤mathin HintP = (2(nmax+1)+1/(nmax+1))/3 * ¤mathnl SparseArray[Flatten /@ ¤mathnl Flatten[SparseArray[{j_, j_, j_, j_} -> 1, ¤mathnl {nmax, nmax, nmax, nmax}], 1]] \end{mathematica} The full Hamiltonian, in which the amplitude of the potential can be adjusted with the prefactor $\Omega$, is \begin{mathematica}[firstnumber=last] ¤mathin HP[Omega_, g_] = HkinP + Omega*HpotP + g*HintP; \end{mathematica} We calculate eigenstates (the ground state, for example) with the methods already described previously.
-The resulting wavefunctions are in the tensor-product basis of \autoref{eq:basis2D}, and their corresponding densities can be plotted with \begin{mathematica} ¤mathin¤labelŽmath:plotdensity plotdensity[r_] := Module[{r1,r2}, ¤mathnl (* make square array of density values *) ¤mathnl r1 = Partition[r, nmax]; ¤mathnl (* add zeros at the limits *) ¤mathnl r2 = SparseArray[{},{nmax+2,nmax+2}]; ¤mathnl r2[[2;;nmax+1, 2;;nmax+1]] = r1; ¤mathnl (* plot *) ¤mathnl ListDensityPlot[r2, DataRange -> {{0, 1}, {0, 1}}]] \end{mathematica} We thus plot a given wavefunction \mm{psi} with \begin{mathematica} ¤mathin plotdensity[(nmax+1) * Abs[psi]^2] \end{mathematica} Here we plot the ground-state density for $\Omega=0$ (no potential, the particles move in a simple infinite square well) and $g=+5$ (repulsive interaction) as well as $g=-2$ (attractive interaction), using $n\si{max}=10$ grid points:
+\paragraph{Mathematica code} As before, we assume that the quantities $a$, $m$, and $\hbar$ are expressed in a suitable set of units (see \autoref{sec:1Dunits}).
+First we define the grid size and the unit operator \mm{id} acting on a single particle: \begin{mathematica} ¤mathin m = ¤mmhbar = 1; (* for example *) ¤mathin a = 1; (* for example *) ¤mathin nmax = 50; (* for example *) ¤mathin ¤mmDelta = a/(nmax+1); ¤mathin xgrid = Range[nmax]*¤mmDelta; ¤mathin id = IdentityMatrix[nmax, SparseArray]; \end{mathematica} The total kinetic Hamiltonian is assembled via a Kronecker product (tensor product) of the two single-particle kinetic Hamiltonians: \begin{mathematica} ¤mathin T1M = SparseArray[Band[{1,1}]->Range[nmax]^2*¤mmpi^2*¤mmhbar^2/(2*m*a^2)]; ¤mathin T1P = FourierDST[T1M, 1]; ¤mathin TP = KroneckerProduct[T1P, id] + KroneckerProduct[id, T1P]; \end{mathematica} The same for the potential Hamiltonian (here we assume no potential, that is, a square well; but you may modify this): \begin{mathematica} ¤mathin W[x_] = 0; ¤mathin Wgrid = W /@ xgrid; ¤mathin V1P = SparseArray[Band[{1,1}]->Wgrid]; ¤mathin VP = KroneckerProduct[V1P, id] + KroneckerProduct[id, V1P]; \end{mathematica} The interaction Hamiltonian is constructed from \mm{\ref{math:quarticoverlaps}} with the \mm{ArrayFlatten} command, which flattens the combination basis set $\ket{j_1}\otimes\ket{j_2}$ into a single basis set $\ket{j_1,j_2}$, or in other words, which converts the $n\ix{max}\times n\ix{max}\times n\ix{max}\times n\ix{max}$-matrix \mm{overlap4} into a $n\ix{max}^2\times n\ix{max}^2$-matrix: \begin{mathematica} ¤mathin HintP = ArrayFlatten[overlap4]; \end{mathematica} The full Hamiltonian, in which the amplitude of the potential can be adjusted with the prefactor $\Omega$ and the interaction strength with $g$, is \begin{mathematica} ¤mathin¤labelŽmath:contactHam HP[¤mmOmega_, ¤mmkappa_] = TP + ¤mmOmega*VP + ¤mmkappa*HintP; \end{mathematica} We calculate eigenstates (the ground state, for example) with the methods already described previously.
+The resulting wavefunctions are in the tensor-product basis of \autoref{eq:basis2D}, and they can be plotted with \begin{mathematica} ¤mathin¤labelŽmath:plot2Dwf plot2Dwf[¤mmpsi_] := Module[{¤mmpsi1,¤mmpsi2}, ¤mathnlc (* make a square array of wavefunction values *) ¤mathnl ¤mmpsi1 = ArrayReshape[¤mmpsi, {nmax,nmax}]; ¤mathnlc (* add a frame of zeros at the edges *) ¤mathnlc (* representing the boundary conditions *) ¤mathnl ¤mmpsi2 = ArrayPad[¤mmpsi1, 1]; ¤mathnlc (* plot *) ¤mathnl ArrayPlot[Reverse[Transpose[¤mmpsi2]]] \end{mathematica} Assuming that a given wavefunction \mm{\mmpsi} is purely real-valued,\footnote{The eigenvectors of Hermitian operators can always be chosen to have real coefficients.
+Proof: Suppose that $\matr{H}\cdot\vect{\psi}=E\vect{\psi}$ for a vector $\vect{\psi}$ with complex entries.
+Complex-conjugate the eigenvalue equation, $\matr{H}\dagg\cdot\vect{\psi}^*=E^*\vect{\psi}^*$; but $\matr{H}\dagg=\matr{H}$ and $E^*=E$, and hence $\vect{\psi}^*$ is also an eigenvector of $\matr{H}$ with eigenvalue $E$.
+Thus we can introduce two real-valued vectors $\vect{\psi}\ix{r}=\vect{\psi}+\vect{\psi}^*$ and $\vect{\psi}\ix{i}=\ii(\vect{\psi}-\vect{\psi}^*)$, representing the real and imaginary parts of $\vect{\psi}$, respectively, which are both eigenvectors of $\matr{H}$ with eigenvalue $E$.
+Mathematica (as well as most other matrix diagonalization algorithms) automatically detect Hermitian matrices and return eigenvectors with real coefficients.} we can plot it with \begin{mathematica} ¤mathin plot2Dwf[v/¤mmDelta] \end{mathematica} Here we plot the four lowest-energy wavefunctions for $\Omega=0$ (no potential, the particles move in a simple infinite square well) and $\kappa=+25$ (repulsive interaction), using $n\ix{max}=50$ grid points, with the title of each panel showing the energy and the symmetry (see below).
+White corresponds to zero wavefunction, red is positive $\psi(x_1,x_2)>0$, and blue is negative $\psi(x_1,x_2)<0$.